Installing PowerShell connectors

 For load balancing you can install two or more connectors of the same type on different servers.
 Each of them should use the same configuration settings.
 During runtime, requests will be split between the number of connectors installed.

 Before you start the installation process you should know following parameters:

 - Hostname or IP address of RabbitMQ server instance and make sure it can be reached from the connector server.
 Usually it is the same as the OpenIAM address

 - Queue name

-To get the queue name to specify during the installation process you need to log in to your OpenIAM webconsole -> Provisioning -> Connectors -> Select your connector -> copy 'Connector queue' parameter from this page, like shown on the image below.
+To get the queue name to specify during the installation process you need to log in to your OpenIAM webconsole -> Provisioning -> Connectors -> Select your connector -> copy 'Connector queue' parameter from this page, as shown on the image below.

-Below screenshot demonstrates initial connector installation window.
+The screenshot below demonstrates the initial connector installation window.

 During the installation step above, you will be asked to provide the connector installation location.
 By default it is

 C:\Connectors\ConnectorName.
 However, you may want to override it.

 You will be asked to configure log settings.
 If you are installing the connector for the first time you may want to set debug mode on to be able to track what is happening on the connector side when you run requests from OpenIAM.